 Days 1 & 2

-- Vocabulary used at the Center: Assessor, Observer, Administrator, Wash-up etc.
+- Vocabulary used at the Centre: Assessor, Observer, Administrator, Wash-up etc.

-- Introductory reliability and validity for Assessment & Development Centers.
+- Introductory reliability and validity for Assessment & Development Centres.

-- The Business Case for Assessment & Development Centers
+- The Business Case for Assessment & Development Centres

-Following the above introduction, the workshop will move to look at how Assessment and Development Centers are designed.
+Following the above introduction, the workshop will move to look at how Assessment and Development Centres are designed.
 This will be done in a very practical way, rather than slide lectures.

 Delegates will choose a Job to focus on and the facilitator will work with delegates to introduce and undertake multiple methods of Job Analysis in order to arrive at a list of essential competencies for assessment.